Redmi Note 5

-Redmi Note 5 and Redmi Note 5 Pro are smartphones developed by Xiaomi Inc as a part of Xiaomi's budget Redmi Note smartphone series.
+Redmi Note 5 and Redmi Note 5 Pro are smartphones developed by Xiaomi Inc as a part of Xiaomi's mid-range Redmi Note smartphone series.
 The Redmi Note 5 Pro was announced on 14 February, 2018 in Delhi, India, alongside the local model of the Redmi Note 5 (known globally as the Redmi 5 Plus), while the global Redmi Note 5 was announced on 1 March, 2018.
-The main difference between the Redmi Note 5 and Redmi Note 5 Pro is a front-facing camera.
+The main difference between the Redmi Note 5 and Redmi Note 5 Pro is camera.